Namit30/InvoiceTextDetect/README.md

-# InvoiceTextDetect
+# InvoiceTextDetect🔎

-# Invoice OCR and YOLOv8 Object Detection Project
+# Invoice OCR🔎 and YOLOv8 Object Detection Project✨

 This repository contains code for extracting invoice details from PDFs using Optical Character Recognition (OCR) and object detection using the YOLOv8 model.
 The project leverages various tools and libraries, including `pdfplumber`, `pytesseract`, and `YOLOv8`, to process PDF files, extract text, and detect objects in images.